Noncommutative Bennett and Rosenthal inequalities: Illustration in compressed sensing

-satisfies RIP with probability at least $1-s^{2}e^s({n}/s)^{-Ms}$. \end{prop} \proof Put $t\eps=1/2$ in \eqref{csgen}.
-Since $k=s\eps^{-2}$, we obtain $t^2=2e(M+1)s\log ({n}/s)$.
-Thanks to the assumption on $n$, \eqref{csall} is true.
-Then We have proved the assertion. \re We can relax the bound for $k$ a little to obtain polynomial probability of success.
-Indeed, the same argument as Proposition \ref{csrip} yields that a random subset $\Omega$ of average cardinality
+We have proved the assertion. \end{pf} \begin{rem} We can relax the bound for $k$ a little to obtain polynomial probability of success.
+Indeed, the same argument as Proposition \ref {csrip} yields that a random subset $\Omega$ of average cardinality